Diffusion-based RGB-D Semantic Segmentation with Deformable Attention Transformer: Proposed Method

 \subsubsection{Mask Decoder}

 The mask decoder $f_{\epsilon}$ takes the noisy mask $y_t$ and the conditioning signal via concatenation as input.
-It is then trained to reconstruct the segmentation groundtruth with the original size using the standard cross entropy loss for the semantic segmentation task.
+It is then trained to reconstruct the segmentation ground truth with the original size using the standard cross-entropy loss for the semantic segmentation task.
 Following \cite{DDP}, we form the mask decoder by stacking six layers of deformable attention blocks \cite{DeformableDETR} with time embedding.